-Students wishing to receive a degree from USCB must complete a degree application in the Office of the Registrar by the published deadline for that semester.
-Students must also submit a copy of their degree audit along with their application for degree.
+Students wanting to receive a USCB degree must complete a degree application in the Office of the Registrar by the published deadline for that semester.
+Students must also submit a copy of the degree audit along with the degree application.
 All courses counting toward the degree must meet all regulations and requirements of USCB and the major department which they claim for graduation.
 This degree audit, after verification, forms the basis for the approval or rejection of students' applications for graduation.
 A minimum of 2.0 USC System GPA, as well as a minimum 2.0 Collegiate Summary GPA is required for all USCB degrees.